flowchart LR

 An interpreter is a program that executes instructions written in a programming language.
 It reads the source code line by line, translates it into machine code, and executes it immediately.
 This allows for more flexibility and ease of debugging.

-Programming languages can also be classified based on how they handle data types (e.g., numbers, text):
+Programming languages can also be classified based on how they handle data types:

-- Strongly Typed Languages: In strongly typed languages, variables must be declared with a specific data type, and operations on incompatible types are not allowed without explicit conversion.
-Examples include Java, C, and C++.
+- Strongly Typed Languages: In strongly typed languages, variables must be declared with a specific data type, and the type of a variable cannot change during execution.
+This helps prevent errors and ensures that variables are used correctly.
+Examples include Java, C++, and C.

 Python is a weakly typed language, meaning that you don’t need to declare the data type of variables explicitly, and the type is determined at runtime.

-Programming languages can also be classified based on when type checking occurs:
+Programming languages can also be classified based on how they handle data types at compile time and runtime:

 - Static Typing: In statically typed languages, the data type of variables is checked at compile time.
 This helps catch errors early and ensures that variables are used correctly.
 Examples include Java, C++, and C#.

 - Dynamic Typing: In dynamically typed languages, the data type of variables is checked at runtime.
-This provides more flexibility but can lead to errors if the wrong type is used.
+This allows for more flexibility but can lead to errors if variables are used incorrectly.
 Examples include Python, JavaScript, and Ruby.

 Python is a dynamically typed language, meaning that the data type of variables is determined at runtime.